 For millennia, humans have relied on natural remedies and herbs for sleep, relaxation and pain relief.

 There are plenty of prescription sleeping pills that can help us with that, but they also come with side effects that many of us would rather do without.

-If slumber is desired without the artificial or pricey alternatives, then it’s time to look into the power of plants.
+If you don’t want to resort to strong pharmacological sedatives, then it might be time to look into the power of plants.
 Herbs have been used for centuries for their medicinal and healing benefits, and their extracts and compounds even have a place in scientific research and pharmaceutical drugs.

-If you’re struggling with getting tired or staying asleep, then try a sedative from Mother Nature and check out these herbs that can help you sleep through the night.
+So if you’re struggling with getting tired or staying asleep, then try a sedative from Mother Nature and check out these herbs that can help you sleep through the night.

 Hops is another sedative herb, and valerian can be combined with hops extract for greater sleep benefits.
 They’re both reputed to be mild and safe, and they’re sometimes able to be used in conjunction with other sleep remedies.
 Both hops and valerian can pair well with melatonin (the famous sleep hormone carried by stores everywhere) so those with long and restless nights can come up with a serious plan of action.